-There are many types of Ayurvedic treatments for hair loss and it’s a good idea to use some of them in conjunction if you want to see faster results.
+There are many types of Ayurvedic treatments for hair growth and it’s a good idea to use some of them in conjunction if you want to see faster results.

 Ayurvedic medicine focuses on treating problems from the inside, using herbs and foods to reverse hair loss, along with some other remedies like hot oil massages and pastes applied topically.
 Some of the recommendations include: